8 min read

 We checked in on the banking, capital markets, Equity REITs, and insurance companies to see what they had to say.

-…in the US, the focus of attention in financial markets is now shifting from large stimulus measures to overheating risks.
+…in the U.S., the focus of attention in financial markets is now shifting from large stimulus measures to overheating risks.
 An inflation impulse is on its way, but we do not believe it will be long-lasting.
-This will enable the US Federal Reserve to hold off on raising its key interest rate until 2023, but the Fed will again take the lead in the normalisation process.
+This will enable the U.S. Federal Reserve to hold off on raising its key interest rate until 2023, but the Fed will again take the lead in the normalization process.

-Overheating risks from massive US fiscal stimulus packages will put the low-inflation environment to its biggest test in decades.
-One risk scenario is that the US labour supply will not respond to increased demand and that this will be combined with rising inflation expectations.
-Our main scenario is that the upturn in inflation will be moderate.
+Overheating risks from massive U.S. fiscal stimulus packages will put the low-inflation environment to its biggest test in decades.
+One risk scenario is that the U.S. labor supply will not respond to increased demand and that this will be combined with rising inflation expectations.
+Our central scenario is that the upturn in inflation will be moderate.
 High household savings in the 37 advanced economies of the Organisation for Economic Cooperation and Development (OECD) will provide a buffer as stimulus measures are gradually withdrawn, while unevenly distributed income and wealth will remain a risk.
-Looking ahead, there are new arguments for expansionary measures linked to reforms that will improve the supply side of the economy and green sustainability
+Looking ahead, there are new arguments for expansionary measures linked to reforms that will improve the supply side of the economy and green sustainability.

 J.P.
 Morgan | Announcement of Final Results

-…The very significant stimulus packages passed by central governments, most notably in the US, in addition to record levels of household savings should help to further boost economic recovery.
-Set against this optimistic scenario are the fears of the return of inflation, high or excessive debt levels and recurring trade tensions…
+…The very significant stimulus packages passed by central governments, most notably in the U.S., in addition to record levels of household savings, should help to boost economic recovery further.
+Set against this optimistic scenario are the fears of the return of inflation, high or excessive debt levels, and recurring trade tensions…

 Outlook: weathering the economic uncertainty

-We continue to believe that economic growth will be above trend for the rest of the year, initially powered by the US recovery but with growth picking up across other regions in the middle of the year.
-We expect inflation to be volatile but ultimately contained, while monetary policy remains accommodative.
-We therefore maintain our risk on view, however we seek to express it in a more nuanced way, reflecting the themes of higher yields, cyclical earnings recovery and above trend growth.
+We continue to believe that economic growth will be above trend for the rest of the year, initially powered by the U.S. recovery but with growth picking up across other regions in the middle of the year.
+In addition, we expect inflation to be volatile but ultimately contained while monetary policy remains accommodative.
+We, therefore, maintain our risk-on view.
+However, we seek to express it more nuancedly, reflecting the themes of higher yields, cyclical earnings recovery, and above-trend growth.

 Home Bancshares Inc | Q1 2021 Earnings Call